Vacuum Wars is reader supported. When you make a purchase using links on our site we may earn a commission. Details.

 Narwal Flow robot vacuum and mop combo unboxed with base station, accessories, and packaging at the Vacuum Wars studio.

-The Narwal Flow robot vacuum and mop combo unboxed at the Vacuum Wars studio featuring its base station cleaning solution filters and accessories
+The Narwal Flow robot vacuum and mop combo unboxed at the Vacuum Wars studio, featuring its base station, cleaning solution, filters, and accessories.

 Vacuum Wars independently buys and tests every vacuum and floorcare product we review—providing unbiased, data-driven insights so you can make informed buying decisions and find the right technology for your home.
 Read more about how we test robot vacuums.